f1shl3gs/roxy/README.md

 examples/config.yaml

 ## Rules

+Note: `Bloom Filter` is used to save memory, it works fine at most time, but `False Positives` is still there.

 Rule is used for handing dns request, it can works like blacklist and whitelist. the Syntax looks like
 ```text